jarun/nnn/plugins/README.md

 export NNN_PLUG='m:-!&mousepad $nnn'
 ```

+Note: $nnn must be the last argument in this case.

 #### Page non-interactive command output

 To show the output of run-and-exit commands which do not need user input, add `|` (pipe) after `!`.